-- Student behavior management strategies will complement other efforts to create a 1. safe, orderly, and inviting environment. - 2.
-Positive behavioral interventions will be employed as appropriate to improve student behavior. - Responsibility, integrity, civility, and other standards of behavior will be 3. integrated into the curriculum. - 4.
+- 1. Student behavior management strategies will complement other efforts to create a safe, orderly, and inviting environment. - 2.
+Positive behavioral interventions will be employed as appropriate to improve student behavior. - 3.
+Responsibility, integrity, civility, and other standards of behavior will be integrated into the curriculum. - 4.
 Disruptive behavior in the classroom will not be tolerated. - 5.
 Consequences for unacceptable behavior will be designed to help a student learn to comply with rules, to be respectful, to accept responsibility for his or her behavior, and to develop self-control. - 6.
 Strategies and consequences will be age and developmentally appropriate.

-В. COMMUNICATION OF POLICIES
+B. COMMUNICATION OF POLICIES

 Board policies related to student behavior are codified mainly in the 4300 series.
 The superintendent shall incorporate information from such policies into a Code of Student Conduct that notifies students of the behavior expected of them, conduct that may subject them to discipline, and the range of disciplinary measures that may be used by school officials.
 At the discretion of the superintendent, the Code of Student Conduct may include additional rules needed to implement the board's student behavior policies.
-Each school shall create a student behavior management plan that will To elaborate further on processes for addressing student misbehavior and the use of intervention strategies and consequences, each school will create a student behavior management plan that is consistent with the law, board policies, and the Code of Student Conduct (see policy 4302, School Plan for Management of Student Behavior).
-The Code of Student Conduct must incorporate by reference any additional student behavior standards, prohibited conduct, or disciplinary measures identified in individual school student behavior management plans developed by individual schools in accordance with policy 4302, provided such measures are consistent with law and board policy.
+To elaborate further on processes for addressing student misbehavior and the use of intervention strategies and consequences, each school will create a student behavior management plan that is consistent with the law, board policies, and the Code of Student Conduct (see policy 4302, School Plan for Management of Student Behavior).
+The Code of Student Conduct must incorporate by reference any additional student behavior standards, prohibited conduct, or disciplinary measures identified in student behavior management plans developed by individual schools.
 The Code of Student Conduct must not impose mandatory long-term suspension or expulsion for specific violations unless otherwise provided in state or federal law.